EMAIL SIGN UP

 This part of the document provides details on how Torch’s safeguarding policy should be implemented.

-2. Specific responsibilities for safeguarding
+1. Specific responsibilities for safeguarding

 Some individuals within Torch have specific safeguarding responsibilities.
 Specific areas of involvement are shown throughout this document.

-● The Board of Trustees has the responsibility to proactively safeguard and promote the welfare of the charity’s beneficiaries.
+- The Board of Trustees has the responsibility to proactively safeguard and promote the welfare of the charity’s beneficiaries.
 The Board are responsible for the reporting of serious incidents to the Charity Regulator; this responsibility may be delegated to either the CEO, a director or Company Secretary.

 - The Head of Finance and Operations will ensure the implementation of our safer recruitment procedures.
 They are also responsible for ensuring the implementation of disciplinary procedures and, in that regard, will work with the Safeguarding Coordinator (SC), ensuring that procedures are followed consistent with any requirements of the statutory agencies involved in a safeguarding case.

 Any of the individuals with a specific responsibility for safeguarding as described within this document who is involved in a safeguarding case as the alleged perpetrator or alleged victim will not fulfil their safeguarding responsibility in relation to that case.
-The decision about who to replace them will be made by the Chief Executive or the Chair of Trustees.
+The decision about who to replace them will be made by the CEO or the Chair of Trustees.

-3. Safer recruitment
+2. Safer recruitment

 Our safer recruitment procedures consist of the following actions: